Unit 2: EDA Modeling

 Categorical variables

-# Start with grouped_box_violin plots to get oriented
+# We like starting with grouped box violin plots to get oriented

 data_trn |>